tramlinehq/store-quirks/README.md

 ## Note on LLMs

-As of Jan 2026, LLMs continue to hallucinate (or give up) answers for many of these questions because much of this is officially undocumented.
-All the FAQs here are independently verified by actual people.
+As of Jan 2026, LLMs continue to hallucinate (or give up) answers for many of these questions because much of this is officially undocumented (unless they manage to find this repo as a reference).
+All the FAQs here are independently verified by people.

+---

 ### Jump to: [App Store](#apple-app-store) • [Play Store](#google-play-store)